MatthewPierson/deverser/README.md

 This script simply dumps iBoot from /dev/rdisk1 on the device, copies the dump to your computer then converts the dump to valid SHSH using [img4tool](https://github.com/tihmstar/img4tool).
 This is all possible and easy to do manually, this script just allows for those who are less comfortable with the command line or less knowledgeable to have a simple method to dump onboard SHSH.

-Even though this script will give you valid SHSH for the currently installed iOS version on your device, you are still limited by signed SEP compatiblity when restoring/downgrading with this dumped SHSH, so please bare that in mind when using this script.
+Even though this script will give you valid SHSH for the currently installed iOS version on your device, you are still limited by signed SEP and Baseband compatiblity when restoring/downgrading with this dumped SHSH, so please bare that in mind when using this script.

 ## Requirements

-A Linux or macOS machine (Use the .sh file for these platforms) or Windows (use the .ps1 file)
+A Linux or macOS machine (Use the .sh file for these platforms) (optional if using a modern jb)

-A jailbroken device with OpenSSH installed (Specific jailbreak doesn't matter, E.G checkra1n, Unc0ver, chimera, etc)
+if not running on device: A jailbroken device with a ssh server running (typically OpenSSH)

-img4tool installed (If img4tool is not installed, the script will download (Windows) and install it (Linux and macOS) after getting the users permission)
+img4tool installed (If img4tool is not installed, the script will download and install it fter getting the users permission

 ## Usage (.sh file)